 Older Children & Teens

-Once a child reaches somewhere between ages 7-12, their brains are more ready for abstract thought, so these children can participate more in traditional psychotherapy (talk therapy) with the clinician, versus play-based therapy.
+Once a child reaches somewhere between ages 7-12, their brains are more ready for abstract thought, so these children can participate more in traditional psychotherapy (talk therapy) with the clinician, like CBT or DBT, versus play-based therapy.

 How to Obtain a Mental Health Diagnosis for Your Child or Teen

-To diagnose, a therapist will gather past history, conduct a clinical interview, discuss present symptomology and how it is interfering in the child’s home-life, social functioning, and academic functioning.
+To make a diagnosis, a therapist will gather past history, conduct a clinical interview, discuss present symptoms and how they are interfering in the child’s home-life, social functioning, and academic functioning.
 An accurate diagnosis can take time.
-If the therapist doesn’t feel the information is comprehensive enough to make an accurate diagnosis, they will recommend a psychological-testing/neuropsychological-testing procedure.
+If the therapist doesn’t feel the information is comprehensive enough to make an accurate diagnosis, they will recommend a more formal psychological testing procedure.

-The cost of child and teen counseling is typically between $60-150 per session.
-Most people with insurance can expect to pay 10%-30% of the fees as a copay.
-If their therapist or counselor does not accept insurance, you’ll be responsible for the entire bill.
+The cost of therapy for children and teens is typically between $60-150 per session.
+Most people with insurance can expect to pay 10%-30% of the fees as a co-pay.
+If the therapist or counselor does not accept insurance, you’ll be responsible for the entire bill.
 If your insurance covers out-of-network providers, ask for a superbill from the therapist to submit for reimbursement.

 How Much Will Insurance Cover?